-- 1. Foreign transcripts in the original language and an English copy. - A financial declaration and supporting documentation by each international applicant.
-This requirement applies only to candidates who intend to apply for a Student Visa. - 3.
+- 6. Foreign transcripts in the original language and an English copy. - A financial declaration and supporting documentation by each international applicant.
+This requirement applies only to candidates who intend to apply for a Student Visa.

 International students educated in foreign institutions where the language of instruction is not English are required to submit the results of the Test of English as a Foreign Language (TOEFL).
 Applicants are required to submit a TOEFL score of at least 550 on the paper-based test, 6 on English Language Testing System (ELTS), 213 on the computer-based test, or 79 on the Internet-based test or their equivalents.
 Applicants transferring from U.S. or non-U.S. institutions where the language of instruction is English, who have demonstrated proficiency in the English Language, are exempt from the TOEFL.
-Academically qualified applicants unable to take the TOEFL or who have a score below 550 on the paper-based test, 6 on English Language Testing System (ELTS), 213 on the computer-based test, or 79 on the Internetbased test or their equivalents may be offered admission on the condition they must take the Level of English Proficiency (LOEP) pre-test to assess English skills.
-As a result, students will be required to pursue additional coursework in English, if their command of the English Language is judged to be insufficient for graduate study.
-Depending upon the level of proficiency, as determined by the TOEFL or LOEP, international students may be allowed to take limited number of courses in their degree program, while completing their English coursework.